 With a week to spend in Azores, there are 2 options.
-You can either splurge your time in São Miguel only and have extra time to do some hiking trails, diving or whatever activities you’re interested in.
+You can either splurge your time in São Miguel only and have extra time to tour the main things to do as well as do outdoor activities such hiking trails, diving, or canyoning.

 If you are keen on including more stops on your journey, be strategic: a week is not a lot of time.

-Adding Terceira or Pico is extremely convenient as you can book an open-jaw flight to mainland Portugal (saving time and money of a flight back to São Miguel).
+Santa Maria makes more sense logistically as is just a 3-hour ferry away.
+Adding Terceira or Pico can also be convenient as you can book an open-jaw flight to mainland Portugal (saving time and money of a flight back to São Miguel).